 State Early Childhood Development Coordinating Council (SECDCC)

-SECDCC was created improve collaboration and coordination among entities carrying out federally-funded and District-funded Pre-K and other early childhood programs.
+The State Early Childhood Development Coordinating Council (SECDCC) was created to improve collaboration and coordination among entities carrying out federally-funded and District-funded Pre-K and other early childhood programs.
 Comprised of early childhood stakeholders, they support and advocate for policies and practices to ensure a comprehensive early childhood education and development system for infants, toddlers, and young children in order for all children and families in the District to thrive.

 Access to Quality Child Care Expansion Grant

 The Access to Quality Child Care Expansion Grant seeks to increase the supply of child care services for infants and toddlers in the District by adding a total of 1,000 new infant and toddler slots to DC’s infant and toddler child care supply by Sept.
 2020.
-Grant applications will be accepted from organizations interested in (1) developing and implementing a sub-granting mechanism for enabling child development providers to improve the supply of such child care services and (2) providing technical assistance for the same purpose.
+Grant applications will be accepted from organizations interested in developing and implementing a sub-granting mechanism and providing technical assistance for enabling child development providers to improve the supply of such child care services.

 Early Learning Quality Improvement Network